ROCm/hipSOLVER/docs/installation/install.rst

 Install using prebuilt packages
 ===============================

-Download the ROCm packages from the package servers following the :doc:`ROCm installation dcocumentation <rocm-install-on-linux:index>`.
+Download the ROCm packages from the package servers following the :doc:`ROCm installation guide <rocm-install-on-linux:index>`.
 Run the following command to install hipSOLVER using the package manager.

 .. code-block:: shell